johnstamly/Optimal-Sensor-Placement/README.md

 # Optimal Sensor Placement

-This repository contains a Python script for optimal sensor placement using the Fisher Spectral Radius criterion.
+This repository contains a Python script for optimal sensor placement for dynamic messurments (strain, accelerations) using the Fisher Spectral Radius criterion.

 ## Description